joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 Furthermore, this idea has the advantage of providing a connection to one of the more mysterious features of quantum mechanics --- the collapse of the wavefunction.
-This feature has always sat uncomfortably within the orthodox Copenhagen interpretation because it is not entirely clear what constitutes an "observation" that triggers the collapse.
-Eugene Wigner among others argued that it is only a conscious observer who can trigger the collapse of a wavefunction.
+This feature has always sat uncomfortably within the orthodox Copenhagen interpretation because it is a little vague on what constitutes an "observation" that triggers the collapse.
+[Eugene Wigner][25], among others, argued that it is only a conscious observer who can trigger the collapse of a wavefunction.
 It is an odd idea, but odder things have turned out to be true!
-Is it so outrageous to hope that a better understanding of what is going on during the wavefunction collapse might provide the missing key we need to understand consciousness?

-But I will concede that resorting to quantum mechanics (or some new physics beyond it) is nevertheless an implausible way to explain consciousness.
-The brain is a warm and noisy environment.
-As far as we know a quantum state is just too delicate to be maintained in the brain for any length of time.
+But I will concede that resorting to quantum mechanics or new physics is the last refuge of scoundrels.
+The brain is a warm and noisy environment, and as far as we know a quantum state is just too delicate to be maintained in the brain for any length of time.

 So where does this leave us?
 I suspect that for the foreseeable future we will be stuck with apophatic approaches to the hard problem of consciousness.
 Just as it's easier to say what God is *not* rather than what God is, we may not be able to say much about what consciousness is, but we can at least learn something by saying what it is *not*.
-And we can be confident in saying that computation is among the long list of things that are not consciousness.
+And here we can be confident in saying that consciousness is not computation.

 ----